Iceline Trekking Poles

 More payment options

 Updated for 2025 to be even stronger, even lighter, more durable graphics, and a much requested new strap version.
-Both versions are currently sold out due to high interest but can be pre-ordered for poles shipping in late May or early June.
+Both versions are currently sold out due to high interest but can be pre-ordered for poles shipping June 1-10.

 The Iceline poles use a more weight efficient design to craft a trekking pole that is lighter, stronger, and more reliable.
 They offer the compactness of a 3 piece pole, strength of a heavier pole, and the reliability of an external adjuster, while shaving unnecessary weight to make the world's lightest three piece adjustable pole.
 At just 134 g (4.7 oz) they are a delight to use.